 The 18 school-based CSE programs designated by the Teen Pregnancy Prevention program as showing "evidence of effectiveness in reducing teen pregnancy, sexually transmitted infections, and associated sexual risk behaviors," provide very little evidence of sustained effects on these outcomes for the intended teenage population.
-Overall, there is far more evidence of failure than success for CSE programs, while there appears to be some promising initial evidence for the AE programs on the TPP list.
+Overall, there is far more evidence of failure than success for these CSE programs.
+Despite the fewer number of studies, there appears to be promising evidence for the AE programs on the TPP list.

-As a service to U.S. federal policymakers, in this section we summarize the scientific evidence of effectiveness for the school-based CSE programs that met the United States Teen Pregnancy Prevention (TPP) program's criteria for inclusion on its list of evidence-based interventions.
-These 18 school-based CSE programs have been evaluated by 33 outcome studies of acceptable rigor and constitute a subset of the database for the present research review.
+As a service to U.S. federal policymakers, in this section we summarize the scientific evidence of effectiveness for the school-based CSE and AE programs that met the United States Teen Pregnancy Prevention (TPP) program's criteria for inclusion on its list of evidence-based interventions.
+The outcome studies that evaluated these school-based programs constitute a subset of the database for the present research review.

-It should be noted that while TPP placed a high priority on the quality of study methodology, it used less rigorous standards for the program outcomes designated as indicating effectiveness.
-Consequently, a program could qualify for the TPP's list of programs that show "evidence of effectiveness" by the following means:
+It should be noted that while the TPP evidence review placed a high priority on the quality of study methodology, it had less rigorous standards for the program outcomes it used to define effectiveness.
+These criteria were: to show at least one statistically significant favorable effect-of any duration or for any subgroup-on sexual risk behavior, pregnancy, or STDs.
+Thus, a program could make the TPP's list of programs with "evidence of effectiveness":

-- by virtue of just one positive evaluation study conducted by the program's developer (for the initial 28 qualifying programs, only two of the studies were by independent evaluators), - by showing only one significant effect on a less-protective outcome (such as reduced number of sex partners) while showing failure to impact the most-protective outcomes like abstinence or condom use, - without achieving any "main effect" (i.e., impacting only a subgroup of the intended population), and - without showing a sustained (12-month) effect on any outcome.
+- by virtue of just one positive study by the program's developer (for the original 28 programs, only two of the studies were by independent evaluators), while independent studies found null or negative effects, - by showing only one significant effect on a less-protective outcome (such as reduced number of sex partners) while showing failure to impact the most-protective outcomes like abstinence or condom use, - without achieving any "main effect" (i.e., impacting only a subgroup of the intended population), or - without showing a sustained (12-month) effect on any outcome.